Mookie Betts: 2022 season: Sixth All-Star appearance

-In mid-June, Betts cracked his rib and went on the 10-day injured list.
+In mid-June, Betts cracked his rib and went on the ten-day injured list.
 On July 23, Betts hit his 200th career home run off of Alex Wood of the San Francisco Giants.

 He was selected as a starting outfielder for the National League All-Star Team, making his sixth appearance at the MLB All-Star game, which was played at Dodger Stadium in 2022.
-He played in 142 games for the Dodgers in 2022, batting .269 with a career high 35 home runs and recording 82 RBIs.
+He played in 142 games for the Dodgers in 2022, batting .269 with a career-high 35 home runs and recording 82 RBIs.
 He was tied for the league lead with 117 runs scored.

-Bowling
+Betts finished fifth in voting for the National League Most Valuable Player award.
+He won his fifth Silver Slugger award.

-Mookie's mother is an avid bowler and taught Mookie to bowl at an early age.
-Betts was named the Tennessee Boys Bowler of the Year in 2010, having set Tennessee high school records that season with a 290 game and an 827 three-game series.
+2023 season: Seventh All-Star appearance

-Betts competed in the Professional Bowlers Association (PBA) World Series of Bowling in Reno, Nevada in 2015 and 2017.
+In 2023, as a result of injuries and under performance among the Dodgers infielders, Betts displayed his versatility by spending significant time at second base. and also made his first-ever career appearance as a shortstop in a game against the Chicago Cubs.

-He has bowled three officially sanctioned perfect 300 games, on January 27, 2013; February 2, 2016; and November 12, 2017.
-The November 2017 perfect game was achieved in PBA competition, during the 2017 World Series of Bowling.
+Betts was elected by the fans as a National League starter in the 2023 Major League Baseball All-Star Game.
+On August 7, 2023, Betts hit his fifth career grand slam home run as a lead-off batter, tying a Major League record.

-In February 2019, he won the CP3 PBA Celebrity Invitational, competing with professional bowler Tommy Jones.
+Betts played in 107 games in the outfield, 70 games at second base and 16 games at shortstop.
+He had a .307 batting average with a career high 39 home runs and 107 RBI.
+He won his sixth Silver Slugger award.